jehartzog/jehartzog.github.io/_posts/2017-03-01-isomorphic-logging-with-meteor-and-slack.markdown

 import { ValidatedMethod } from 'meteor/mdg:validated-method';
 import { SimpleSchema } from 'meteor/aldeed:simple-schema';

+// This may cause UserAgent to be included in main bundle, but it shown this way for readability import UserAgent from 'useragent';

-const addDevLogEntry = new ValidatedMethod({
+const addLogEntry = new ValidatedMethod({
-  name: 'logs.addDevLogEntry',
+  name: 'logs.addLogEntry',
   validate: new SimpleSchema({
     level: { type: String },
     message: { type: String },